CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### 2. _For Loop_
 > ![ForLoop](./asset/img/forLoop.gif)
-> If you have an _array_ or _array object_ state, you don't have to add all elements again and again by your self to show them.
+> If you have an _array_ or _array object_ state, you don't have to add all elements again and again to show them.
 > You can set elements automatically and conveniently by using _for loop_.
 > 1. To use _for loop_, add property which has _for_ as Key, and Variable as Type.
 > 1. And set the Value _the name_ of _array_ or _array object_ state.